 TWE maintains its cash balances in financial institutions located in Louisiana.
 The cash balances are insured by the Federal Deposit Insurance Corporation (FDIC) up to \$250,000.
-At June 30, 2022 and 2021, there were \$141,981 and \$137,472 of uninsured cash balances, respectively.
+At June 30, 2022, there were \$141,981 of uninsured cash balances, respectively.
+At June 30, 2023, there were no uninsured cash balances.

 The Securities Investor Protection Corporation (SIPC) insures accounts at each member institution up to \$500,000.
-The balances of cash and investments held by investment brokerage firms exceeded SIPC insurance by \$4,993,581 and \$6,953,699 at June 30, 2022 and 2021, respectively.
+The balances of cash and investments held by investment brokerage firms exceeded SIPC insurance by \$5,858,472 and \$4,993,581 at June 30, 2023 and 2022, respectively.
 TWE has not experienced any losses in these accounts and management believes they are not exposed to any significant credit risk.